nxskok/pasias/docs/03-data-summaries.md

 are actually logical ones, but they are recorded as integer values.}

-The variable verb=`Weight (pounds)`= is the birthweight (in pounds), verb=`Premie?`= is 1 for a premature baby and 0 for a full-term baby, and verb=`Weeks Gestation`= is the number of weeks the pregnancy lasted.
-I've put backticks around each of those to remind us that that's how we'll need to refer to them when we use them later.endnote{The backticks look different from each other for annoying technical reasons, but they're all backticks.}
+The variable `Weight (pounds)` is the birthweight (in pounds), `Premie?` is 1 for a premature baby and 0 for a full-term baby, and `Weeks Gestation` is the number of weeks the pregnancy lasted.
+Don't forget to put backticks around each of those when you use them later.\endnote{The backticks look different from each other for annoying technical reasons, but they're all backticks.}